ophub/amlogic-s9xxx-armbian/README.md

 armbian-install
 ```

-The mainline u-boot is installed by default, In order to support the use of 5.10 and above kernels.
-If you choose not to install, specify it in the `1` input parameter, e.g. `armbian-install no`
+The mainline u-boot is not installed by default, you can choose to install it, specify it in the first input parameter, such as `armbian-install yes`

 - ### Update Armbian Kernel